JayRay15/CS490-HotSho-project/Updated_Sprint_3_Demo_Navigation_Guide.md

      - Goal completion rates
      - Progress bars or visual indicators
      - Milestone achievements
-5. Check:
+4. Check:
    - Data accuracy
    - Market data sources are cited
    - Visualizations are clear and informative
-6. Verify growth visualization shows progression clearly
+5. Verify growth visualization shows progression clearly

-**Status:** ✅ **IMPLEMENTED** - Salary analytics and goal tracking are implemented
+**Status:** ✅ **IMPLEMENTED** - Salary research and negotiation prep are implemented.
+Salary analytics are accessed through individual job salary research pages.

+**Note:** General salary benchmarks page (`/salary-benchmarks`) may not be accessible.
+Use `/salary-research/:jobId` for specific job salary data and `/salary-negotiation/:jobId` for negotiation preparation with market data.

 ---